M1 Abrams: Chrysler is chosen

-The turbine engine does not appear to be the only reason for this decision.
-Chrysler was the only company that appeared to be seriously interested in tank development; the M60 had been lucrative for the company and relied on that program for much of its profit.
+The turbine engine and cost do not appear to be the only reason for the selection of Chrysler.
+Chrysler was the only company that appeared to be seriously interested in tank development; the M60 had been lucrative for the company.
 In contrast, GM made only about 1% of its income from military sales, compared to 5% for Chrysler, and only submitted their bid after a "special plea" from the Pentagon.